Example Itinerary

 Day 6

 Spend the morning getting to know Don Daeng island and its bucolic villages, farmlands, and community by bicycle or stroll along its tree-lined paths.
 You can stop along the way to enjoy fresh coconut or sugarcane juice as you pass rice fields and take in the laid-back atmosphere.
 Then, cross the river to the small charming Champasak town.
 Stroll and visit its main street lined with French colonial buildings, boutiques, cafes, and Buddhist temples.
 After a cozy riverside lunch, head to Wat Phou, the star attraction of the area.
 This remarkably-preserved ruined Khmer Hindu complex is older than Angkor Wat and is also designated as a UNESCO World Heritage site.
-An expert will accompany your tour of the temple and regale you of its history, cultural significance, as well as on-going preservation efforts.
+A local official will accompany your tour of the temple to provide details of its history, cultural significance, as well as on-going preservation efforts.
 Also explore Hong Nang Sida temple, just a short walk south of the main Wat Phou.
 In the evening, return to Champasak for dinner followed by a performance at the Shadow Puppet Theatre in town.

 Day 7

 Today you’ll embark upon a river cruise to Don Khone, navigating through an archipelago of more than 4,000 small islands.
-It’s here in the brackish waters of the Mekong that the famous Irrawaddy dolphins can be spotted, with some luck, frolicking amid the mangroves.
 The islands here are home to countless small villages, and you’ll have the chance to visit them and bicycle through the area, stopping for a relaxed lunch by the water.
 Spend the night at the Auberge Sala Don Khone, a resort comprising floating cabins offering wide Mekong views.

 Hotel Options